 Until now, we have only considered simple data structures like integers; in this section we shall consider arrays.
-Arrays are much like lists, in that they can hold a sequence of values; the difference is that in an array, each element can be accessed directly, rather than by following a chain of pointers (as for lists).
+An array can hold a sequence of values (just like a linked list can), where each element of that sequence can be accessed, and mutated, directly (unlike what is the case for a linked list, where one has to follow a chain of pointers).